Michael L. Millenson is internationally recognized as a leader in making American health care consistently better, safer and more patient-centered.

-Shortly after receiving his third Pulitzer Prize nomination as a reporter for the Chicago Tribune, Michael L. Millenson left journalism in order to tell an important story no one else had told: how the systematic use of information could make health care better, safer and patient-centered.
-The result was the groundbreaking book,
+Shortly after receiving his third Pulitzer Prize nomination at the Chicago Tribune, Michael L. Millenson left journalism to tell an important, untold story: how the systematic use of information could make health care better, safer and more patient-centered.
+The result was the groundbreaking book, Demanding Medical Excellence: Doctors and Accountability in the Information Age.

 Close